Register for the Course

 - Monitor and manage regulatory reporting processes using workflows that include automatic checks, automatic or manual signoffs, and dynamic workflows with loopbacks and notifications.

-- Use a single strategic platform for the all the data and quantitative reporting aspects of Solvency II and other global insurance regulatory regimes governing risk and capital management.
+- Use a single strategic platform for all the data and quantitative reporting aspects of Solvency II and other global insurance regulatory regimes governing risk and capital management.

 - Simplify the demands of reporting by capturing, consolidating, and reporting data in the appropriate EIOPA quantitative reporting templates.